You are free to choose, but you are not free of the consequences of those choices.

 Having a multitude of options means we can pick and choose to our liking.
 It’s hard to live a balanced life when we have little alternatives available to us.

 But having an ample amount allows us to pick the ones that are best suited to our personal goals.
-This means that we can live a balanced life due to selecting the solutions that fit our personality and lifestyle the most.
+This means that we can live a balanced life by selecting the solutions that fit our personality and lifestyle the most.

 Living a happier life